BrianHenryIE/bh-wp-logger/README.md

 ![Plugins page logs link](./assets/plugins-page-logs-link.png "Plugins page logs link")

 When log messages contain `` ```wp_user:123` `` (NB: surrounded by backticks) it will be replaced with a link to the user profile.
-This allows for logging useful references to users without logging their name.
+This allows for logging useful references to users without logging their PII.

 Similarly, any post type can be linked with `post_type_name:123`, e.g. `shop_order:123` will link to the WooCommerce order.